Skip to main content

 Wiring multiple triggers

-A single app can declare several triggers.
-Each one targets the same set of agents but provides a different message template and gets its own activation log.
-Example:
+A single app can declare several providers.
+Each targets an agent with its own message template and gets its own activation log:

 schedule: "0 9 * * 1-5"